hharas/silm/README.md

 str word = "real";
 char slim_is_a = 'W';
 bool real = true;

+# Variables' values and types are also mutable by default

 # Function calls look a little weird but they still work
 # Most of them are I/O functions like `println`